 Open Water Dive 4:

-PADI Open Water dive 4 skills are usually made up of any remaining dive-flexible skills which have not performed during the other 3 open water dives.
+PADI Open Water dive 4 skills are usually made up of any remaining dive-flexible skills that you have not performed during the other 3 open water dives.
 By now, dive preparation and the entry procedure should be comfortably familiar:

 Divers will then descend using the five-point method and without a reference this time.
-Once at depth, you don’t have any formal skills to practice, so you can concentrate on exploring the dive site while still under the watchful eye of your Instructor before using the five-point method to ascend to the surface while maintaining contact with your buddy.
+Once at depth, you don’t have any formal skills to practice, so you can concentrate on exploring the dive site while still under the watchful eye of your instructor.
+It’s the perfect chance to go from just practicing standalone skills, to putting them all together as you actually dive.
+At the end, you’ll use the five-point method to ascend to the surface while maintaining contact with your buddy.

-And that’s it!
-The four open water dives are complete!
+If you’ve made it this far; you’ve completed the knowledge development and your four open water dives are done, pat yourself on the back!
 You will now have the underwater experience and have performed the required dive skills to become certified as a PADI Open Water Diver.
-Thousands of dive centers, dive resorts and liveaboards around the world await!

 Have more questions?
 Check out our scuba certification FAQ page.
 Or, if you’re ready to jump in and learn to dive, sign up for your PADI Open Water Course today!